a-s-adam/workout-app/README.md

 # Install frontend dependencies
 cd ../client && npm install
 Database Setup
-Follow the steps in the README of the server/ directory to start PostgreSQL, create a database and user, and seed the data:
+Follow the steps in the server/README.md to start PostgreSQL, create a database and user, and seed the data:

 bash
 Copy